A Guide to the Best Roulette Strategy

-That means either betting on columns of numbers that pay 2/1, or betting on Red/Black, Even/Odd or the sections 1-18/19-36 since you have a near 50-50 chance of hitting a winner.
-Winning on these particular outside bets will pay even-money but you can bump up your bankroll with a lucrative deposit bonus at a good online casino (making sure Roulette is eligible in triggering a bonus first).
+That means either betting on columns of numbers that pay 2/1, or betting on red/black, even/odd or the sections 1-18/19-36 since you have a near 50-50 chance of hitting a winner.
+Winning on these particular outside bets will pay even-money but you can bump up your bankroll with a lucrative deposit bonus at a good online casino (making sure roulette games are eligible in triggering a bonus first).

 Playing the Inside Bets

-If you are going to play inside bets to chase a big pot, remember that you do not have to bet on just one number per roll.
-You can place bets on multiple numbers simultaneously, or even make split bets where one chip is placed between two numbers, and if you hit, you get 17-1 on your money.
-While it will not be as favourable as playing outside bets, hitting the insides can result in some juicy, irregular wins.
+If you’re going to play inside bets to chase a big pot, remember that you don’t have to bet on just one number per roll.
+You can place bets on multiple numbers simultaneously, or even make split bets where one chip is placed between two numbers and if you hit, you get 17-1 on your money.
+While it’ll not be as favorable as playing outside bets, hitting the insides can result in some juicy, irregular wins.

 "While strategy theoretically has no influence on your overall roulette odds, understanding betting systems and betting options can assist in your approach."